Skip to Main Content

 The term you eliminate isn't overly important to the relevance of your search results.

-Identify the highest level of evidence in your working set:
+Identify the best evidence in your search results:

 The question domain helps you identify study designs appropriate to the question.
 Not sure which study types to look for?
 Use the domain and study type table to identify appropriate study types for each question domain.

-Using article type filters in PubMed can help you systematically comb through your search results so you’re checking for the highest levels of evidence first.
+Using article type filters in PubMed can help you systematically comb through your search results so you’re checking for appropriate study designs first.

 Tips for appraising articles and applying them to a PBL case: